juhahinkula/juhahinkula.github.io/_posts/2017-12-26-jquery-datatable.markdown

     }
 {% endhighlight %}

 Then we will change our Thymeleaf view called todos.html.
-First add following dependencies to the view.
+First step is to add following dependencies to the view.

 {% highlight html %}
 <script type="text/javascript" src="https://ajax.googleapis.com/ajax/libs/jquery/3.2.1/jquery.min.js"></script>